Learn how to make mac and cheese without milk; it’s creamy, delicious, easy, and ready in about 15 minutes. Comfort food at its best!

 Pour the contents of the pan into a lightly buttered baking dish.
 Sprinkle with a handful of bread crumbs.
 Bake the casserole dish for about 15-20 minutes or until golden and bubbly.
 Let rest for 5 minutes, then serve.

-Some alternatives for milk in mac and cheese are:
+Some milk alternatives in mac and cheese are:

-For dairy-free: Coconut Milk, Rice Milk, Almond Milk, Oat Milk, Coconut Cream, etc..
+For dairy-free: Coconut Milk, Rice Milk, Almond Milk, Soy Milk, Oat Milk, Coconut Cream, etc..

 Dairy alternative: Half and Half, Cream Cheese, Butter, Roux, Heavy Cream, Yoghurt, Sour Cream, Powdered Milk and others